ezzing/3DLayout-documentation/4-Customization.md

 Note you should use the **!important** attribute to overwrite the 3DLayout styles.

 Please use a transparent background animated gif or png for better results.

+## Custom Logo in tutorial section

+You can easily customize the logo showed in the tutorial section by setting a new CSS style to the loading element.
+Just add this code to the styles part of your html file:

+    #ez3d-logo-tuto {
+        background: url(path-to-your-png-logo) top center no-repeat !important;
+        background-size: auto 75px !important;
+    }

+## Customize Go back button in the tutorial menu

+If you want to hide the go-back button you can use this css declaration:

+    #ez3d-goback-tuto {
+      display: none;
+    }

+Or you can modify more in deep the href of the element via javascript by using the id: 'ez3d-goback-tuto'

 <div class="page-break"></div>